ualberta-mueller-group/MCGS/docs/development-notes.md

     - For template function, `T` must inherit from `i_type_table` and be non-abstract
 - `game_type()`
     - Method provided by class `game`
     - For template function, `T` must inherit from `game` and be non-abstract
+- `grid_hash_mask()`
+    - For both method and template function, the value must have been initialized
+    - For template function, `T` must inherit from `game` and be non-abstract

 `game.h` defines template `T* cast_game<T*>(game*)` acting as a